Queen To Headline Australian Bushfire Relief Fundraiser

 The world famous band will rock you and a mammoth lineup of local and international musicians including Alice Cooper, ICEHOUSE, John Farnham, Grinspoon, Lee Kernaghan, Daryl Braithwaite, Amy Shark, Pete Murray, Olivia Newton-John and heaps more!

-The gig will be hosted by Australian comedian Celeste Barber, who has raised more than $50 million towards bushfire relief in a record making online fundraiser (read more here).
+The gig will be hosted by Australian comedian Celeste Barber, who has raised more than $50 million towards bushfire relief in a record making online fundraiser.

 Listen to the full report: